Return to the Projects page.

-I recently found a line of low cost woofers from MCM Electronics.
-MCM has a wide variety of woofers some of which are ideal for open baffle dipole applications.
+I recently found a line of low cost woofers from Newark (formerly MCM Electronics).
+Newark has a wide variety of woofers some of which are ideal for open baffle dipole applications.

 If you are looking for a way to build an inexpensive subwoofer for your home theater these will work pretty well for that too but they are far from top performers in that application.
 The total damping factor, "Qts" is far too high for any box application.
 (The measured Qts on these drivers is much higher than the manufacturer specification.)
 Qts is so high in fact that there is no such thing as a correct size box.
 This doesn't mean you can't mount it in a box, it just means it's going to be a bit boomy due to the high value of Qts and it's going to be "good for the price" but that's it.
 If however you choose to think "outside the box" no pun intended, you can build an audiophile quality woofer system with these drivers.